vasilecampeanu/www/javascript/quickstart/README.md

-# The scope of this repository
+# The scope of this directory
 Introduction to the basic concept of Java Script.

 # What i've learned in this section?